 Subject Knowledge Enhancement (SKE) courses

-These courses are free and usually run for anything up to six months.
+These courses are free and usually run for up to 36 weeks.
 You’ll receive a bursary from the National College for Teaching and Leadership for the duration of the course.

 They are for candidates who have some physics background (generally a physics A-level or work experience) and are designed to get you to a sufficient level of knowledge and confidence in your physics that you can begin Initial Teacher Education.
 They are ideal for career changers or for those transferring into physics teaching from a different degree background, such as engineering.

 The courses include lectures, practical work, tutorials and self-study and cover the topics you would be teaching at secondary level.
 They are offered on a full-time or part-time basis and can be delivered face to face or online.

 If you think you will need to go a SKE course you should first apply for an ITT course.

 If your chosen ITT provider considers that you have the attributes to make a good teacher, they may offer you a conditional place and refer you to do a SKE course first.

 This could take place at the same institution or a neighbouring one.
 If you recognise that you need to attend an SKE course, ensure you flag this in your ITT application.